raspberrypilearning/google-voice-aiy/en/step_8.md

 	# =========================================
 	```

-- Here's where you can add some simple voice commands and the response you would like receive back.
+- Here's where you can add some simple voice commands and the response you would like to receive back.
 Below the comment, you can now add your own actions.
 Try adding the following lines - make sure that you keep the indentation.

 	``` python
 	# =========================================